Jean-Baptiste du Casse: Slave trade

-War of the League of Augsburg
+Nine Years' War

-In 1687 he tried to conquer Elmina, and in June 1689 he attacked Berbice and Fort Zeelandia in Surinam.
-He attacked St. Christopher shortly afterward alongside Jean Fantin, during which Fantin's handful of English crew (led by William Kidd and Robert Culliford) mutinied and stole Fantin's ship.
+In 1687, du Casse unsuccessfully attempted to capture Elmina from the Dutch, and in June 1689 he attacked Berbice and Fort Zeelandia in Surinam.
+He attacked Saint Kitts shortly afterward alongside Jean Fantin, during which Fantin's handful of English crewmen (led by William Kidd and Robert Culliford) mutinied and stole Fantin's ship.

-In 1691, he was appointed governor of St Domingue, and gained the respect of the buccaneers of the island.
-In the following months he plundered the English colonies in the vicinity, including Port Royal which had just been struck by a devastating earthquake.
-In 1694, his forces were defeated at Carlisle Bay, and he withdrew to St Domingue.
+In 1691, du Casse was appointed governor of Saint-Domingue, and gained the respect of the buccaneers of the island.
+He launched attacks against nearby English colonies, including the colony of Jamaica, in 1692.
+Du Casse's forces plundered Port Royal, which had just been struck by a devastating earthquake.
+In 1694, his forces were defeated by the English at Carlisle Bay, and he withdrew to Saint-Domingue.

-In 1697, under Baron de Pointis he successfully raided the South American city of Cartagena de Indias, but did not receive the promised 1/5 share of the loot.
-He then sailed to France, to claim his share from King Louis XIV in person.
-In fact he and his men received a compensation of 1.4 Million Francs.
+In 1697, under Bernard Desjean, Baron de Pointis, he captured the Spanish American city of Cartagena de Indias, but did not receive the promised 20% share of the loot.
+Du Casse proceeded to sail to France to claim his share from Louis XIV in person.
+He and his men received a compensation of 1.4 million francs.
 Furthermore, he was promoted to admiral and made a knight in the order of Saint Louis.